electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 ### Abstract

-Electra is an open-source community cryptocurrency project featuring decentralized and distributed governance.
+Electra is an open source community-driven cryptocurrency project featuring decentralized and distributed governance.
 Electra’s foundation is a blockchain based on the NIST5 algorithm, guaranteeing fast and secure transactions with nearly non-existent transaction costs.

 Electra’s goal is to become the electric current of the cryptocurrency community.
 Our vision is to advance the evolution of our economic system as originally proposed by Satoshi Nakamoto.